niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 - Add ipconfig /all screenshots and steps when needed to help drive troubleshooting

-- Step 2 should be "Connect to Switch" and reset if necessary vs just reset it.
-Mention why there's no gateway needed since it's all L2 and no L3/router

-- Mention case sensitivity with uers/passwords

-- Update the time settings to say that typically you'd use SNTP but we don't have Internet in this portion, so it can't talk to get out.

-- Explain Run and Start config and why it's important to save!

-- Explain the firmware process but skip it since it's already updated?

 - Get Lab Sharepoint setup for Files

-- Why we update critical interfaces!

-- Recap at the end, mention the importance of saving your config files somewhere.

  -->